 Brenna joined FTF in the spring of 2017.
 She is excited to start her career in the structural engineering industry as a designer at FTF.
 Prior to starting at FTF, Brenna has design experience as a structural engineering intern at firms in Washington DC and in Sacramento.

 Brenna holds a B.S., Summa Cum Laude, in Civil Engineering from The George Washington University and an M.S. in Structural Engineering from the University of California, Davis.
 While at GW, Brenna was a Division I gymnast and she continues to follow her team from California.
-Brenna is a member of the Structural Engineering Association of Northern California, and the SF Chapter of the Structural Engineering Institute.
+Brenna is a member of the Structural Engineering Association of Northern California (SEAONC), and the SF Chapter of the Structural Engineering Institute (SEI).
+She recently joined the Structural Engineering Engagement and Equity (SE3) committee of SEAONC which is a committee focused on promoting equity within the industry.
+She participates in the Pay Report Group within SE3 committee.
+In addition, Brenna has recently been elected for Secretary of the San Francisco Chapter of ASCE YMF (American Society of Civil Engineers – Younger Member Forum) for the upcoming year.
 In her free time, Brenna enjoys exploring Northern California and the Bay Area and spending time hiking in the region's parks.

 Gene has extensive experience as a CAD designer in the structural engineering discipline in the San Francisco Bay Area.
 He enjoys close working relationships with structural engineers to clearly understand the structural components of the building design through drawing sketches and written explanations and thus giving him an opportunity to create structural design drawing submittals to clients.
 Throughout his working relationship with structural engineers, Gene also created a library of standards for quick reference and immediate use.